 3. Create engaging, meaningful content.

-According to the Edelman-LinkedIn survey, business decision-makers find only 18% of thought leadership content to be of high quality.
+Thought leadership content can range from informational blog posts to intimate podcast episodes that dive deep into popular topics in the given industry.
 Content producers need to find a balance between educating and entertaining, making something clients will actually want to refer to (and keep referring to) to help them make decisions and solve problems.
 They’re looking for facts supporting statements, quotes from people whose opinions are relevant to the subject matter, anecdotes of relatable situations, and applications that have a place in their everyday personal or professional lives.

 4. Share content on multiple platforms — when it matters.